-The University of Alabama at Birmingham expects all members of its academic community to function according to the highest ethical and professional standards.
-It will be important that you review and become familiar with the University's Academic Integrity Code found here.
+UAB expects all members of its academic community to function according to the highest ethical and professional standards.
+This is outlined in the University's Academic Integrity Code found here.

 Disability Support Services (DSS) Accessibility Statement:

 UAB is committed to providing an accessible learning experience for all students.
 If you are a student with a disability that qualifies under the Americans with Disabilities Act (ADA) and/or Section 504 of the Rehabilitation Act, and you require accommodations, please contact Disability Support Services (call 205-934-4205, visit their website, or visit their office located in Hill Student Center Suite 409) for information on accommodations, registration, and procedures.
 Requests for reasonable accommodations involve an interactive process and consist of a collaborative effort among the student, DSS, faculty, and staff.
 If you are already registered with DSS, please contact them to discuss accommodations that may be necessary in this course.